-- National Interoperability Field Operations Guide: The National Interoperability Field Operations Guide (NIFOG) is a collection of technical reference material for radio technicians who are responsible for radios during disaster response and recovery efforts.
+- National Interoperability Field Operations Guide: The National Interoperability Field Operations Guide (NIFOG) is a collection of technical reference material for radio technicians who are responsible for radios and radio communications during disaster response and recovery efforts.

 - National Emergency Communications Plan Assessment Guide: The National Emergency Communications Plan (NECP) Assessment Guide provides practical guidance for assessing interoperable communications capabilities.
 Users may use the guide to identify challenges and successes and to build effective strategies for achieving and sustaining interoperability.
 This guide is intended for use by Statewide Interoperability Coordinators (SWIC), Urban Area Working Groups, and tribal representatives.
 Additional information on the NECP can be found at www.dhs.gov/necp.

 - Interoperability Continuum: The Continuum breaks down interoperable communications according to five key components: governance, standard operating procedures (SOPs), technology (data and voice), training and exercises, and usage.
 Emergency response agencies and policy makers are encouraged to use the Continuum to plan and implement interoperability solutions.

 - Communications Interoperability Performance Measurement Guide: Interoperable capabilities have improved in recent years using a multi-dimensional view of the issue, implementing statewide strategic planning across the nation, and developing a national plan that presents a unifying vision.
 Today's national goals target practical outcomes and impacts rather than means to achieve these ends.
 This guide addresses current performance measurement efforts and presents a systematic process to build a performance management framework, apply it, and use results to refine strategy to achieve desired outcomes.